DanielFL0/DanielFL0.github.io/0x00/src/pages/posts/virtual-machine-01.md

 # What is a virtual machine

-In simple terms, a stack virtual machine is just a program (emulator) that takes in some bytecode and executes each instruction.
+In simple terms, a virtual machine is just a program (emulator) that takes in some bytecode and executes each instruction.

 For some instances this virtual machine can actually emulate the